Gsbansal10/Averages-and-Allegation/Averages-Introduction.md

 See, it is clear that the person is asking you to get a general idea of the level of the students of your class.
 So it is more appropriate to tell him just one number which would give him a rough estimate of that.
 That number is called as _average_.

-## Why do we need it?
+## Why do we need average?

-In addition to the use-case shown above, we can understand another case where average is useful.
+In addition to the use-case shown above, we can understand one another case where average is useful.

 Suppose we have two classes of students&mdash; $A$ and $B$ having $100$ students in each class.
-We want to compare the level of students in each class.
+We want to compare the performace level of students in each class.
 How can we do it?

-One way is to add all the marks obtained by every student of a class and then see which is higher.
+One way is to add the marks obtained by all students of a class and see which is higher.
 For eg. if the total of class $A$ comes out at $8200$ and class $B$ come out at $7300$, then we can say that _in general_, the students of class $A$ have performed better than the students of class $B$.

 I said _in general_ because it is not necessary that all the students of class $A$ might have performed better than all the students of class $B$.
 It may also have happened that some students of class $A$ may have gotten fewer marks than some students of class $B$, but overall, taken all students together, class $A$ is more perfomant than class $B$.